cotejer/cotejer.github.io/_posts/2023-10-11-the-right-conditions.md

 The story of progress in weather forecasting began with an insight: The weather is a physical system, so we can predict it using the laws of physics.
 But we can’t study the weather in a laboratory.
 Instead, it’s all around us, constantly evolving on local and global scales.
 The weather is such a vast system that it was initially a fantasy to hope we could ever predict it.
 But we did, and do every day.
 By combining scientific models with a worldwide observation system and massive computing power, we made weather forecasting into the operational infrastructure it is today.
 We activated its potential by making progress in _all_ those areas, not just one or two.
 In other words: We created the right conditions for progress.

+*Thanks to Alex Telford, Elle Griffin, Ryan Puzycki, Heike Larson, Rob Tracinski, and Tommy Dixon for reading drafts of this piece.*

 ## Endnotes